jrladd/DA101/slides/hypothesistesting.md

 Consider two sample groups, A and B. (Such as the male and female groups of your alcohol use data.)

-The null hypothesis would assume that the means of A and B are *equal*, that there is no difference between them, and that any observed difference we see is the result of randomness.
+In a t-test, the null hypothesis would assume that the means of A and B are *equal*, that there is no difference between them, and that any observed difference we see is the result of randomness.

 ## In a hypothesis test, we try to prove the null hypothesis *wrong*.